10/30/2024

 Michael McDonald

 Yeah, Jim, Eric here.
 I'll take the first answer on that.
-As I rubbed, our pipeline across the board, as we talked about continuously, grows anywhere from 15 to 25 percent quarter to quarter.
-We are continuing to see robust demand.
-And what's really good to see is that even though there is not yet really solid regulatory environment about PFAS on the disposal side in particular and the levels, we still see an increasing demand.
-So customers are reacting as if there's already those regulatory parameters in place.
-And that's why our pipeline is growing.
-So in the last quarter here in Q3, we've had some nice PFAS opportunities projects into our incinerators, into our landfills, our remedial group on water treatment.
-It's really been across the board.
-And we're seeing samples now upfront for PFAS opportunities and getting embedded in that.
+Our pipeline across the board, as we've talked about continuously, grows anywhere from 15% to 25% quarter to quarter.
+We're continuing to see robust demand.
+And what's really good to see is that even though there is not yet really solid regulatory environment about PFAS on the disposal side in particular and the levels, those regulatory parameters in place and that's why our pipeline is growing so in the last quarter here in q3 we've had some nice pfos opportunities projects into our incinerators into our landfills our remedial group on water treatment it's really been across the board and we're seeing we're seeing samples now up front for pfos opportunities and getting embedded in that so really a good, strong, solid pipeline, and customers are interacting with us as if regulations are in place to manage whatever they're going to do the proper way into the future here.

 speaker